evansbenj/SulaRAD/2_Specific_commands_peformed.md

 And a similar command was used for the forward read only from the *M. tonkeana* data from the 2014 MBE paper.
 The `-t` flag truncates the reads to 75bp, the `-r` flag rescues barcodes, the `-c` flag removes reads with any uncalled bases, the `-q` flag discards reads with low quality scores (average <10 Phred scale based on a 10bp sliding window), and the `--barcode_dist_1` flag provides a maximum distance from barcodes in order for the read to be included.
 This is based on an analysis of p-distance of the barcodes I did with paup (after making the barcode list into a nexus file).

+## Checking with FastQC
+`mkdir all_fastqc`
+`fastqc -o all_fastqc/ *fq`

+Overall the sequence quality looks great for all samples.
+But two (PM665, PF654) had many (hundreds) of overrepresented sequences that BLASTed to bacteria.
+So I ran all the data through Trimmomatic removing specifically these sequences:

 ## BWA, Samtools
 On info, I demultiplexed the data with Stacks.
 I then combined the redundant reads within the 95 samples using the cat command.
 I then added the forward read from the *M. tonkeana* data.